fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 sqlalchemy = "1.4"
 ```

-Once that’s done, we’ll go ahead and create our database driver file, so go ahead and create a new file we’ll call `db.py`.
+Once that’s done, we’ll go ahead and create our database driver file, so create a new file we’ll call `db.py`.

 {lang=python,line-numbers=on}
 ```